How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 • Setting up Google Analytics for your mobile app, if you have one.
 Google Analytics integrates seamlessly with Firebase, Google’s app development platform.

-• Using Google Tag Manager (gtag.js tracking code) on your website, to refine the data you collect and send to Google Analytics.
+• Using Google Tag Manager (gtag.js tracking code) on your website to refine the data you collect and send to Google Analytics.

 • Upgrading to the (premium) Analytics 360 if you have a large business.

-And believe it or not, that’s just the tip of the iceberg with GA4.
+Believe it or not, that’s just the tip of the iceberg with GA4.
 I’m still learning A LOT about this analytics platform, especially the capabilities of Explorations to create very detailed reports and views.

 Get Google Analytics 4 Set Up Today

 What if you don’t have your blog or website online yet?
 No problem: just follow my instructions to set up your blog before coming back to this tutorial.
-It’ll only take you 5–10 minutes to work through the steps to set up your Google Analytics 4 account.
+It’ll only take 5–10 minutes to work through the steps to set up your Google Analytics 4 account.

 Hi I'm Ryan Robinson